open-telemetry/opentelemetry.io/content/en/docs/contributing/pr-checks.md

 {{% alert title="Note" color="primary" %}}

-If any of the PR checks fails, try to
+If any of the PR checks fails, please try to
-[fix content issues automatically](/docs/contributing/#fix-content-issues-automatically) by running `npm run test-and-fix` on your machine.
+[fix content issues automatically](/docs/contributing/#fix-content-issues-automatically) first by running `npm run test-and-fix` on your machine.

 Additionally, you can comment `/fix:all` on your Pull Request.
 This will make the OpenTelemetry Bot run those commands on your behalf and update the PR.
 Make sure that you pull those changes locally.

+Only if your issues persist, read below what the different checks do and how you can recover from a failed state.

 {{% /alert %}}